Trying to decide between Elementor vs Beaver Builder to design your WordPress site?

 - Landing Pages – A selection of landing pages covering most niches.

 - Content Pages – A wide selection of inner pages to complete your website.

 Beaver Builder doesn’t offer the equivalent of Elementor’s blocks in the free version.
 But you can find third-party plugins that give you that same type of functionality (these are called row sections).

-Like Elementor, you can also save your own templates to reuse them later.
+Like Elementor, you can also create your own templates to reuse later.

 Elementor vs Beaver Builder: Theme Building

 Theme building is a powerful feature that lets you design your entire WordPress site using the same user-friendly page builder interface you’ve seen above.